 Once you learn how to ‘sell’ your knowledge, you can apply the same technique to improve your CV or resume writing skills.
 When sending your profile to a client it should be tailored to their business needs to show that you are the most qualified person for the job.
 You should highlight the most relevant skills and experience you have fixing similar issues to demonstrate clearly how you would solve their problems.
 Learning how to present your technical expertise, experience and various ‘soft’ skills in a balanced yet effective way on your CV/resume will give you an edge over the competition.

 An interview is your chance to demonstrate in person to the client that you have both the technical skills and soft skills needed to excel in the role.
-There are several ways to hone your interviewing skills specifically for contract positions.
+There are several ways to hone your interviewing skills for contract positions.
 Top tips include knowing how to engage with your interviewer depending on their technical understanding and asking the right questions about the project to show you’re interested.
-Download our Contractors Interview guidebook for a more in-depth look at how to conduct yourself at a contract interview.
+Download our interview guidebook for a more in-depth look at how to conduct yourself at an interview.

 For more advice on contracting, check out our career advice blog!
 If you’d like to give your contracting career a boost, considering working with Proclinical to find your next opportunity.
 With a variety of opportunities with many different life science companies across the globe - we’re sure to have the right opportunity for you.